 Even to the most diligent of planners pensions can be confusing and nothing beats sitting down with an expert to help you plan life after work.
 Seeking advice from a specialist financial adviser can remove the complexities and offer peace of mind that you’re on the right track.
 Then all there is to do is to look forward to sipping a Mimosa on faraway shores. . . and who knows it could be closer than you think!

-If you would like to get in touch regarding any of the points above, please contact Roz or Alex on the below details.
+If you would like to get in touch regarding any of the points above, please contact Roz on the below details.

-Roz Barnes of Roz Barnes Financial Planning Ltd and Alex Barnes of A J Barnes Financial Planning Ltd are partners at St. James’s Place Wealth Management and specialise in the financial needs of education professionals.
+Roz Barnes of Roz Barnes Financial Planning Ltd is a partner at St. James’s Place Wealth Management and specialises in the financial needs of education professionals.